emmabindi/localvore/README.md

 # Github: https://github.com/emmabindi/localvore.git

+---
+Setup Instructions
+Clone this repo
+bundle install to install all required dependencies rake db:setup to create local database migrate and seed rails s to run the rails server
+Load http://localhost:3000/ in the browser

+---

+Logins

+e@gmail.com
+l@gmail.com
+b@gmail.com
+j@gmail.com

+All passwords are set to 111111

+---

 Purpose: Problem I am solving?
 Connecting communities so users can source locally grown fresh produce and growers can share excess produce from their bounty